Barbara5739/Physics-coding-project/README.md

 __- for objects in the planet class:__ these objects do not have attributes orbital_eccentricity or perihelion_distance.
 These columns can be left blank

 __- for all CircularPlanet orbits:__ the initial x and y speed is irrelevant.
 Fill in any number you like!

+__- potential issue with the csv file:__ If you make a new excel file, depending on your excel system language, the code will not interpret a "," to separate decimal places correctly.
+If your excel automatically reverts to using commas, open the document as a .txt file and manually change "," to "." and it should work.

 ## Usage example:
 This image shows a star system simulation created by this code.
 It has planets, a star, and two aliens.
 The one in the top of the picture is ET! :))